TRX Gold Advances Larger Mine Development at Buckreef Gold

-/EIN News/ -- TORONTO, April 11, 2023 (GLOBE NEWSWIRE) -- TRX Gold Corporation (TSX: TNX) (NYSE American: TRX) (the “Company” or “TRX Gold”) is pleased to provide an update on the advancement of the larger Buckreef Gold mine development project, in which ongoing work on a number of different fronts will allow the Company to grow the currently producing Buckreef Gold Mine to a significant operation.
+TORONTO, April 11, 2023 (GLOBE NEWSWIRE) -- TRX Gold Corporation TNX TRX (the "Company" or "TRX Gold") is pleased to provide an update on the advancement of the larger Buckreef Gold mine development project, in which ongoing work on a number of different fronts will allow the Company to grow the currently producing Buckreef Gold Mine to a significant operation.

 Update highlights: